SampleEnvironment/SECoP/protocol/issues/069 optional structs by default.rst

 Decision
 --------

 Decided as above on the 2022-01-25 meeting.

-Proposed change:
+Proposed change in the standard:

 optional data property
 ~~~~~~~~~~~~~~~~~~~~~~